Screening Tests for Lasso Problems: Numerical Examples

 \subsection{Sequential screening on a large dataset}

-As a final experiment, we used the NYT dataset to explore how successfully DASS can screen and solve lasso problems using small values of $\lambda/\lm$ with high dimensional data, and a very large dictionary.
-We normalize each document and selected six documents from the test set to be used as target vectors.
-These were randomly chosen from the first 100 of the 752 held out documents subject to $0.5 <\lm <0.9$.
-We ran screening in an ``on-line'' mode by loading only small amounts of the dictionary into memory at a time.
-We used $\lat/\lm=0.1$, $\lambda_1=0.95\lm$ and $R=0.3$.
+Finally, we used the NYT dataset to explore how successfully one can screen and solve lasso problems using small values of $\lambda/\lm$ with high dimensional data and a very large dictionary.
+We normalize each document and randomly selected six documents from the first 100 of the 752 held out documents subject to $0.5 <\lm <0.9$.
+DASS Screening (with $\lat/\lm=0.1$, $\lambda_1=0.95\lm$ and $R=0.3$) was done in an ``on-line'' mode by loading only small amounts of the dictionary into memory at a time.
 The value of $N$ is selected automatically for each instance.
-In one case, $N=16$ while in another $N=27$.
 In all tested cases, $N\leq 27$.
-As a benchmark, we also tested a geometrically spaced, open loop sequential screening algorithm using $\lat/\lm=0.1$, $\lambda_1=0.95\lm$ and $N=30$.
+As a benchmark, we tested a geometrically spaced, open loop sequential screening algorithm (sequential THT) using $\lat/\lm=0.1$, $\lambda_1=0.95\lm$ and $N=30$.

 The results for both methods are shown in Fig.~\ref{fig:NYT}.
-Due to fixed computational resources, we could not solve these lasso problems without effective screening.
+We can't solve these lasso problems without using screening.
 Hence the usual speedup metric can't be evaluated.
 The main time cost is sequentially reading features from disk into RAM.
-Here at the main points to note: (1) Under geometric spacing with fixed $N$, less than 10,000 of the features (3.3\%) were held in memory at once; (2) For DASS, less than 1,000 of the features (0.33\%) were held in memory at once -- an order of magnitude improvement over fixed geometric spacing (The small dip at $\lat$ is due to termination method); (3) On this dataset, both open loop sequential screening and DASS clearly exhibit a significant performance advantage over one-shot tests.
+Here are the main points to note: (a) Under geometric spacing with fixed $N$, less than 10,000 of the features (3.3\%) were held in memory at once; (b) For DASS, less than 1,000 of the features (0.33\%) were held in memory at once -- an order of magnitude improvement over fixed geometric spacing (The small dip at $\lat$ is due to termination method); (c) On this dataset, both open loop sequential screening and DASS clearly exhibit a significant performance advantage over one-shot tests.
 The use of feedback by DASS to automatically select the number of steps $N$ and the values $\{\lambda_k\}_{k=1}^N$, yields robust rejection performance.
 By tweaking $N$ for each test vector in the open loop scheme, one could improve its average performance.
-But DASS handles this automatically and robustly over a wide range of values of $\lat/\lm$.
+But DASS handles this automatically and robustly.